-The Statute of Limitations on Workers’ Compensation Claims in North Carolina
+Statute of Limitations on Workers’ Comp Claims in NC

 If you become injured on the job in North Carolina, you can qualify for financial benefits by filing a workers’ compensation claim (also known as “workman’s compensation” or “workers’ comp”).
 If your claim is accepted, you will begin receiving benefits for your medical bills, plus a portion of the wages you were earning before your workplace accident.
 Additional benefits may also be available, depending on what type of injury you have sustained.
 However, you will not receive any benefits if you wait too long to file your claim.
 Therefore, it is crucial to act swiftly if you have been injured at work.
 In this article, the Charlotte workers’ comp lawyers at the Ramsay Law Firm explain some basic rules about a law called the “statute of limitations,” which creates important deadlines for injured claimants.